imixs/imixs-adapters/imixs-adapters-kafka/README.md

          http://localhost:8080/api/workflow/workitem.json

+Please find the details in the [Imixs-Microservice Project on Github](https://github.com/imixs/imixs-microservice)

 ### Producer Test

-The junit class 'TestProcuer' contains an example how to send a workflow message to the Workflow instance.
+The project contains the junit class 'TestProcuer' with an example how to send a workflow message to the Workflow instance.

 ###  Error while fetching metadata with correlation id 537 : {1.0.1=LEADER_NOT_AVAILABLE}